Jumanji (franchise): Jumanji (1981)

-Zathura (2002)
+Zathura (2005)

 Brothers Danny and Walter, neighbors of Peter and Judy from the previous book, find Jumanji but ultimately choose not to play it.
 Instead, they find a similar game on the same board with a space theme, Zathura, which they begin to play.
 As with Jumanji, playing Zathura brings elements of the game into reality, and in order to set everything back to normal, the boys must complete the game.

 Films

 Jumanji (1995)

 Two children find and play a magical board game.
-In doing so, they release a man trapped for decades in its inner dimension and a host of dangers from the jungle that can only be stopped by finishing the game.
+In doing so, they release a man trapped for decades in the game and a host of dangers from the jungle that can only be stopped by finishing the game.

 Zathura: A Space Adventure (2005)

 Two young brothers are drawn into an intergalactic adventure when their house is hurled through the depths of space by the magical board game they are playing.
 Furthermore, the brothers surmise the only way to return home is to finish the game.

 Though there are no direct references to Jumanji in Zathura: A Space Adventure and the movie's plot is self-contained, the studio marketed it as being set within the same fictional universe, and is thematically similar to the other franchise installments.
 The film is based on the children's book Zathura, also written by Van Allsburg, which was a sequel to the Jumanji novel.
-Despite the film's placement within the same fictional universe, director Jon Favreau discouraged the notion that the film is a sequel, having not particularly liked Jumanji.
+Despite the film's placement within the same fictional universe, director Jon Favreau discourages the notion that the film is a direct sequel, having not particularly liked Jumanji.

 Jumanji: Welcome to the Jungle (2017)

 Twenty-two years after the events of the original film, the board game has magically become a video game.
 Four high school teenagers are transported to the game's jungle setting and become the avatars of the characters they chose, and later discover another victim trapped in the game as well.
 The only way out is to complete the game and in doing so, they each discover the best of themselves and win with a newfound heroism to see the challenge through.
-The film served as a direct sequel to the 1995 film.
+The film served as a sequel to the 1995 film.